FlamingNineteen/RichPresenceWUPS-DB/README.md

 ## Manually copying from FTP server
 > [!IMPORTANT]
-> This method is tedious and not recommended unless you know what you're doing.
+> This method is difficult and not recommended unless you know what you're doing.

 > [!NOTE]
 > This method involves accessing your system's NAND or USB.